itsmusa/IoT-Ventilation-Control-System/README.md

 ## License

-This project is part of an academic submission and may be subject to institutional copyright.
+This project was part of an academic submission and may be subject to institutional copyright.
 For reuse or adaptation, please contact the author or institution.